Ben-jamin05/weather-dashboard-challenge/README.md

 ## Usage

-Once you have navigated to the website it should look something like [This]().
+Once you have navigated to the website it should look something like [This](./assets/images/Initial%20Look.png).
+You will see a search box where you can enter the name of a city.
+Keep in mind it must be a city name spelled correctly, if you search a city for a second time it will prompt you to just click the button on the side with the city name instead.
+Once you have searched your city it will look something like [This](./assets/images/First%20City.png).
+Once you have looked at the weather and want to look at another city you can search for another one and then your page will look something like [This](./assets/images/Multiple%20Cities.png).
+You can have as many cities as you would like and switch between them with the buttons on the side freely.

 ## Credits